prophetdb-openlab/prophetdb.org/docs/team_members.md

       </div>
     </div>
     <div class="right">
       <span class="custom-tag" style="background-color: #108ee9;">DryLab</span> Harvard Medical School & MGH, Fudan University.
 He has earned a Ph.D. in Genetics from Fudan University.
 Prior to this, he was a cardiothoracic surgeon.
-Now, he focuses on integrating multi-omics data and knowledge graphs and conducts deep-learning heterogeneous network methods for network medicine to discover auto-immune disease mechanisms and potential treatments. <a href="https://github.com/yjcyxky">Github</a> >>> <a href="https://www.researchgate.net/profile/Jingcheng-Yang-4">Research Gate</a>
+Now, he focuses on integrating multi-omics data and knowledge graphs and conducts deep-learning heterogeneous network methods for network medicine to discover disease mechanisms and potential treatments for rare and complex diseases. <a href="https://github.com/yjcyxky">Github</a> >>> <a href="https://www.researchgate.net/profile/Jingcheng-Yang-4">Research Gate</a>
     </div>
   </div>
   <div class="member-card">